Bazror/hivemind/docs/native_ads/native_ads.md

 **Ready**

-Payment has been made and the ad is ready to show.
+Payment has been made and the ad is scheduled to show.

 **Live**